-South Africa Lotto draws are held every Wednesday and Saturday at 9:00pm SAST.
-Tickets can be purchased up until 8:30pm on the day of each draw, however the closing time for tickets purchased via concierge service may be up to three hours earlier, so be sure to visit the Tickets page for the most up-to-date information.
+South Africa Lotto draws are held every Wednesday and Saturday at 8:56pm local time.
+Tickets can be purchased up until 8:30pm on the day of each draw, however the closing time for tickets purchased via a concierge service may be up to three hours earlier, so be sure to visit the Tickets page for the most up-to-date information.

-Draws can be watched live from 9:00pm on SABC 2.
-Alternatively, players can find results for Lotto draws both past and present online.
+Draws can be watched live from 8:56pm on SABC 2.
+Alternatively, you can find results for Lotto draws both past and present online.

 How to Play and Win South Africa Lotto

 Lotto costs R5 per play, with participants choosing six numbers from 1 to 52 and attempting to match as many of them as possible with the numbered balls drawn on the night.

 During the draw itself, six main balls are selected at random, followed by a seventh ball, called the Bonus Ball.
-The more numbers a player matches, the larger their prize, with a plethora of cash amounts on offer depending on the number and combination of balls matched.
-Visit the Prizes section to learn more about the cash prizes available in Lotto.
+The more numbers a player matches, the larger their prize, with a plethora of cash amounts on offer depending on the number of balls matched.
+Visit the Prizes section to learn more about the awards available in Lotto.

-If no one matches all six main numbers drawn, then the jackpot prize rolls over to the next draw.
+If no one matches all six main numbers drawn, then the jackpot rolls over to the next draw.
 There is no limit to the number of times this can happen, meaning that the jackpot can grow to gigantic amounts.

 To date, the largest South Africa Lotto jackpot to be won was on Wednesday, 24th April, 2013, when two ticket-holders shared a spectacular R58.3 million between them.
 The biggest jackpot won by a single participant, meanwhile, was on 4th November 2017, when a pensioner from the Eastern Cape matched all six numbers to claim the top prize of R50.7million.